Acetonee/KanhanSolver/README.md

 By [Acetonee](https://github.com/Acetonee)

 ## Getting Started

+This currently only works for Chinese idioms.
+[Open a feature request](https://github.com/Acetonee/KanhanSolver/issues) on the issues page if you want support for other sections as well.

 I am using Firefox here.
 This should also work on other browsers, perhaps with slightly different shortcut keys.

 1. Log in to your _Kanhan_ account and navigate to the exercise page.
 You should see multiple choice questions shown on the page.